 Picking the Right Wood – Species Guide for Every Project

 Learn board feet.
-That’s how real lumber is sold.
-(Width in inches × length in feet × thickness in quarters, divided by 12.
-Or just let them calculate it.)
+That is how real lumber is sold — width in inches times length in feet times thickness in quarters, divided by twelve.
+Or just ask the yard to calculate it for you.
+Nobody judges you for that.

 David Chen